lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

 1. Identify and publish at least 3 pilot use cases + threat models in OWASP Threat Model Library
 2. Align on the use case - threat model (threats, controls, risks) - standard workflow

+### Guidance

+Threat statements need to be written with the following structure:

+"User A does B to C which results in D"

+E.g.: "Attacker ('the who') tampers ('malicious action') with REST service parameters ('technical component') to view ('the reason') unauthorised customer data ('the resource')"

 ### Current Work

 We have threat modelled the use case "AI Assistant Code Generator" (based on using a code-generating AI assistant as a plugin in IDE).